Pottery Plus

 Day 11 (Monday 13 October 2025) (B, D)

 Today is a public holiday in Japan.
 We’re heading down to Fukuoka by plane where we will pick up a rental car and drive to Beppu, a town famous for all sorts of hot springs.
 From bubbling mud to ladies shovelling hot sand all over you, each pool will heal different health problems.
-I’ll find us a nice ryokan with its own hot springs for tonight.
+Tonight we will ryokan with its own hot springs for tonight.

 Day 12 (Tuesday 14 October 2025) (B, D)

 One more onsen, breakfast and maybe a visit to a fertility shrine before we hit the road to Mt Aso.
 Our drive to Mt.
-Aso will take around 2 hour through some pretty countryside.
+Aso will take around 2 hour through some pretty countryside (and some solar panel-clad mountains).
 Hopefully, we will be able to see Mt Aso’s volcanic activity from the observatory.
 From Mt.
 Aso, we drive for around 3.5 hours to Arita.

 Day 13 (Wednesday 15 October 2025) (B, D)